kaby76/Piggy/README.md

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
-This free and open source software is a new way of generating pinvoke bindings for C# from C++ headers, using tree regular expressions and code templates.
-Input header files are parsed by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
+This free and open source software is a new way of generating pinvoke bindings for C# from C++ headers, using templates in a powerful and concise language of tree regular expressions, output strings, and C# code.
+Input header files are parsed
+by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
 Output templates contain tree regular expressions, inlined code, and embedded C# code for processing of the tree data into output.